DataExperts/Dexih.Utils.CopyProperties/README.md

 This has the following limitations:

-* Only supports class properties (i.e. proerties declared with a get/set).
+* Only supports class properties (i.e. properties declared with a get/set).
 Fields are ignored.
-* Only supports a limited number of colleciton types such as List/HashSet.
+* Only supports a limited number of collection types such as List/HashSet.
 It should work if the list is derived from `IEnumerable` and contains a `Add(item)` and `Remove(item)` function.
 Dictionary/Queue and other types that don't meet this format are not supported.

 ### Hello World Example